Reporting

 9.8 Interactive Dashboard¶

 Displays survey results as interactive charts and graphs with cross-filtering capability.
 Click on any value in a chart to filter all other visualizations.
-Supports radio, checkbox, matrix (radio, checkbox, dropdown, numeric), dropdown multiple, and predefined-list (listaValores) question types — list-based demographics such as country, region, or province are now available both as charts and as cross-filter chips.
+Supports radio, checkbox, matrix (radio, checkbox, dropdown, numeric), dropdown multiple, predefined-list (listaValores), and importance question types — list-based demographics such as country, region, or province are now available both as charts and as cross-filter chips.
 Includes an Export PNG button to download the dashboard as an image.

 The dashboard exposes two sync controls: